tywalch/electrodb/README.md

 This is likely a typo, if not double check the names of the fields you assigned to be the PK and SK of your index, these field names must be unique.

 ### Duplicate Index Composite Attributes
-*Code: 1014*
+*Code: 1015*

 *Why this occurred:*
 Within one index you tried to use the same composite attribute in both the PK and SK.
 A composite attribute may only be used once within an index.
 With ElectroDB it is not uncommon to use the same value as both the PK and SK when a Sort Key exists on a table -- this usually is done because some value is required in that column but for that entity it is not necessary.
 If this is your situation remember that ElectroDB does put a value in the SortKey even if does not include a composite attribute, checkout [this section](#collection-without-an-sk) for more information.

 *What to do about it:*
 Determine how you can change your access pattern to not duplicate the composite attribute.
 Remember that an empty array for an SK is valid.

+### Incompatible Key Composite Attribute Template
+*Code: 1017*

+*Why this occurred:*
+You are trying to use the custom Key Composite Attribute Template, and a Composite Attribute Array on your model, and they do not contain identical facets.

+*What to do about it:*
+Checkout the section on [Composite Attribute Templates](#composite attribute-templates) and verify your template conforms to the rules detailed there.
+Both properties must contain the same attributes and be provided in the same order.

 ### Missing Composite Attributes
 *Code: 2002*